National Apartment Association

 These member companies are also part of NAA with their membership at the local level.
 Members represent the various facets of the multifamily housing industry: apartment owners, management executives, developers, builders, investors, property managers, leasing consultants, maintenance personnel, vendors and related business professionals throughout the United States and Canada.
 NAA has its headquarters in Arlington, VA.
 Robert Pinnegar currently serves as the organization's president and chief executive officer.

 NAA lobbies for policies that benefit owners and operators.
-Its educational offerings are designed to maximize profits and limit liability and renters' rights.

 NAA also publishes a trade magazine, UNITS.

 National Apartment Association Education Institute (NAAEI)

 That National Apartment Association also provides education courses and certifications for professionals in the apartment industry.
 The National Apartment Association Education Institute (NAAEI) offers these courses.
 NAAEI is the education arm of NAA.
 Its mission is to provide broad-based education, training and recruitment programs that attract, nurture and retain high-quality professionals and develop tomorrow's apartment industry leaders.